Carlton Fisk's 1975 World Series home run: Postseason

 More to the point, Tony Kubek, on the NBC telecast, immediately charged that Armbrister interfered (with the attempted forceout), even though home plate umpire Barnett did not agree.
 Later, Kubek got 1,000 letters dubbing him a Boston stooge.
 Prior to Game 2 of the 1986 World Series, NBC did a feature on replays narrated by Bob Costas.
 One of the plays cited by Costas was the Armbrister play, and Barnett and Costas both insisted that Barnett had made the correct call, although Barnett declared, "You won't find many people in Boston who believe it was the right call."
 Costas used the feature to condemn the suggested notion of instant replay to settle calls, noting that it was the "same kind of mentality that adds color to classic movies and calls it progress."

-Major League Baseball continues to this day to maintain that Barnett made the correct call.
+To this day, Major League Baseball maintains that Barnett made the correct call.
 In fact, the Professional Baseball Umpires Corporation (the organization that oversees all minor league baseball umpires) instructs and teaches its umpires to make the same call as Barnett did should the same incident occur in a future game.
 Specifically, Major League Baseball has interpreted Rule 7.09(l) as saying "a catcher trying to field a batted ball that remains in the immediate vicinity of the plate cannot be protected because of the right of the batter-runner to begin his advance to first.
 Barring an intentional action on the part of either player, contact in this instance is incidental, and is not interference..."
 (Jaksa/Roder Umpires' Manual, 1997 Edition.
 Pg.
 57).